Higher Quality, Longer Lasting, Better Looking Padel Court Canopies for Clubs That Care

 What Are The Padel Rules?

 Playing Padel can seem complicated at first glance, but it generally isn’t.
-The rules are quite simple.
+If you’re wondering what are the rules to padel, then you may be surprised to learn that they simple.

 One basic rule is that when you send a ball to a player, it must bounce once on the ground before your opponents can hit it.
 Another rule relates to times when the ball bounces off a wall instead of the floor – opponents can only send the ball back over the net after it bounces off a wall, hence why it’s an enjoyable game!